 Due to divergent demographics and the nature of the California complex, things differ for Disneyland Resort.
 This is both good and bad for Disney, providing an easier path for bouncing back while also necessitating policies that can scale (and less learning on the fly).

 The colossal crowds at Disneyland’s Downtown Disney District the last several months goes to show how much pent-up demand there is for all things Disney in Southern California–and that’s just a crumby outdoor mall.
 (Not even one of the top 10 malls in the area!)
+However, cancelling the AP program should definitely cut crowds.

 Suffice to say, it’ll be considerably easier for Disneyland to open the doors, get up and running, and back on its feet.
 Disneyland Resort lacks the complexity and demographics barriers that will be significant impediments and complicating factors for Walt Disney World.